Updated: Jul 27, 2022

-And as celebrant led weddings become increasingly popular opening up opportunities to have a ceremony almost anywhere you can secure permission to do so, if you do choose to get wed as just the two of you and a few friends, by using the following advice it really couldn’t be simpler to do so!
+As celebrant led weddings become increasingly popular in the UK, opening up opportunities to have a ceremony almost anywhere you can secure permission to do so, if you choose to get wed just the two of you plus a few friends, by using the following advice it really couldn’t be simpler!

 Draw up a list of the locations where you’d like to hold your wedding celebration and contact the land or property owners to find out if / how to secure permission to do so.
 Be expansive in your choices as some of your choices won’t be available.

 Sit down together to list all the places that you and your partner have enjoyed spending time together admiring a particular view, enjoying a woodland walk, picnicking in the countryside, watching your fave band, and that could potentially work as a location for your intimate or elopement wedding celebration.

 Unless you choose a licenced venue for your intimate or elopement wedding (search your local authority website for approved wedding venues) you’ll need to sort out the legal side of your marriage by contacting your local authority to register your intent to marry via a civil ceremony at a registry office.
 This requires at least 2 witnesses at the ceremony and payment of a small fee and can be done before or after your celebrant led wedding.

 Research and contact celebrants who you could see delivering the perfect personalised ceremony for you and your partner at your intimate or elopement wedding - social media is a good place to look to get a true flavour of the individual celebrants and what they offer.

 If you want a wedding photographer, wedding videographer, a wedding cake, flowers and of course a bridal hair accessory to mark the occasion, remember that these suppliers book up well in advance so you’ll still need to give plenty of notice to secure your favourites even if it is for a smaller wedding!